lukehaas/Scrollify/README.md

 `updateHash`
 A boolean to define whether Scrollify updates the browser location hash when scrolling through sections.
 True by default.

+`touchScroll`
+A boolean to define whether Scrollify handles touch scroll events.
+True by default.

 `before(index, sections)`
 A callback that is fired before a section is scrolled to.
 Arguments include the index of the section and an array of all section elements.